mikelawrence/LED-Relay/README.md

 ## Status and Testing
 * Rev 2.2 PCB is still in progress.
-  * Connected ACC1 connection to PD2 on micro-controller.
-Only PIN2 has full asynchronous edge detection for ACC1.
+  * Added ACC1 connection to PD2 on micro-controller.
+Only PIN2 has full asynchronous edge detection needed for ACC1.
   * You can order parts from Mouser using this [shared BOM](http://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=7477630473).
 Note LT3014 is not available at Mouser you must get it somewhere else like Digikey.
   * You can order the PCB from OSH Park using this [link](https://oshpark.com/shared_projects/Q2hSPIYz) to OSH Park.
 * Rev 2.1 PCB has been ordered from OSH Park, assembled, and testing is in progress.